Statement of Purpose 2023

-Prospective Foster Parents attend an initial 2-day (1 day if transferring or have previous first-hand fostering experience) training event based on the Fostering Network material 'Skills to Foster'.
+Prospective Foster Parents attend an initial 2-day (1 day if transferring or have previous first-hand fostering experience) training event; 'What is Fostering?
 This is very much a two-way assessment process to determine if fostering is the right career choice for you and your family.

-Following ‘Skills to Foster’ attendance, PCFS will inform the prospective Foster Parents if PCFS will be progressing their application to Stage 2 or advising why this may not be the case.
+Following ‘What is fostering? attendance, PCFS will inform the prospective Foster Parents if PCFS will be progressing their application to Stage 2 or advising why this may not be the case.